Language revitalization: North America

 Wampanoag, a language spoken by the people of the same name in Massachusetts, underwent a language revival project led by Jessie Little Doe Baird, a trained linguist.
 Members of the tribe use the extensive written records that exist in their language, including a translation of the Bible and legal documents, in order to learn and teach Wampanoag.
 The project has seen children speaking the language fluently for the first time in over 100 years.
 In addition, there are currently attempts at reviving the Chochenyo language of California, which had become extinct.

 Efforts are being made by the Confederated Tribes of the Grand Ronde Community and others to keep Chinook Jargon, also known as Chinuk Wawa, alive.
 This is helped by the corpus of songs and stories collected from Victoria Howard and published by Melville Jacobs.

 The open-source platform FirstVoices hosts community-managed websites for 85 language revitalization projects, covering multiple varieties of 33 Indigenous languages in British Columbia as well as over a dozen languages from "elsewhere in Canada and around the globe", along with 17 dictionary apps.

 Tlingit

 Similar to other indigenous languages, Tlingit is critically endangered.
 Fewer than 100 fluent Elders existed as of 2017.
-From 2013 to 2014, the language activist, author, and teacher, Sʔímlaʔxw Michele K. Johnson from the Syilx Nation, attempted to teach two hopeful learners of Tlingit in the Yukon.
+From 2013 to 2014, the language activist, author, and teacher, Sʔímlaʔx^{w} Michele K. Johnson from the Syilx Nation, attempted to teach two hopeful learners of Tlingit in the Yukon.
 Her methods included textbook creation, sequenced immersion curriculum, and film assessment.
 The aim was to assist in the creation of adult speakers that are of parent-age, so that they too can begin teaching the language.
-In 2020, X̱ʼunei Lance Twitchell led a Tlingit online class with Outer Coast College.
+In 2020, Lance X̱ʼunei Twitchell led a Tlingit online class with Outer Coast College.
 Dozens of students participated.
 He is an associate professor of Alaska Native Languages in the School of Arts and Sciences at the University of Alaska Southeast which offers a minor in Tlingit language and an emphasis on Alaska Native Languages and Studies within a Bachelorʼs degree in Liberal Arts.